CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 !!!
 Note
     A central Kubernetes' concept coined *reconciliation loop* manifests in ReplicationControllers.
-The Reconciliation loop is a mechanism that measures the *actual state* of the system, constructs *current state* based to the measurement of the system and performs such actions that the state of the system would equal to the *desired state*.
+The reconciliation loop is a mechanism that measures the *actual state* of the system, constructs *current state* based to the measurement of the system and performs such actions that the state of the system would equal to the *desired state*.